boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    There would be a many-to-one mapping of slices to paths.

    The bandwidth requirement from DCi to DCj is the sum of the DCi-DCj demands of the individual slices.
-For example, if only Slice X and Slice Y are present, then the bandwidth requirement from DC1 to DC2 is 12 units (8 units for Slice X and 4 units for Slice Y).
+For example, if only slices "X" and "Y" are present, then the bandwidth requirement from "DC1" to "DC2" is 12 units (8 units for slice "X" and 4 units for slice "Y").
 When the 5G NSO requests a new slice, the NSC, in its mind, increments the bandwidth requirement according to the requirements of the new slice.
-For example, in {{figure-multi-DC}}, suppose a new slice is instantiated that needs 0.8 Gbps from DC1 to DC2.
-The transport controller would increase its notion of the bandwidth requirement from DC1 to DC2 from 12 Gbps to 12.8 Gbps to accommodate the additional expected traffic.
+For example, in {{figure-multi-DC}}, suppose a new slice is instantiated that needs 0.8 Gbps from "DC1" to "DC2".
+The transport controller would increase its notion of the bandwidth requirement from "DC1" to "DC2" from 12 Gbps to 12.8 Gbps to accommodate the additional expected traffic.

    In the example, each DC has two PEs facing it for reasons of resilience.
-The NSC needs to determine how to map the DC1 to DC2 bandwidth requirement to bandwidth reservations of TE LSPs from DC1 to DC2.
-For example, if the routing configuration is arranged such that in the absence of any network failure, traffic from DC1 to DC2 always enters PE1A and goes to PE2A, the controller reserves 12.8 Gbps of bandwidth on the path from PE1A to PE2A.
-If, on the other hand, the routing configuration is arranged such that in the absence of any network failure, traffic from DC1 to DC2 always enters PE1A and is load-balanced across PE2A and PE2B, the controller reserves 6.4 Gbps of bandwidth on the path from PE1A to PE2A and 6.4 Gbps of bandwidth on the path from PE1A to PE2B.
+The NSC needs to determine how to map the "DC1" to "DC2" bandwidth requirement to bandwidth reservations of TE LSPs from "DC1" to "DC2".
+For example, if the routing configuration is arranged such that in the absence of any network failure, traffic from "DC1" to "DC2" always enters "PE1A" and goes to "PE2A", the controller reserves 12.8 Gbps of bandwidth on the path from "PE1A" to "PE2A".
+If, on the other hand, the routing configuration is arranged such that in the absence of any network failure, traffic from "DC1" to "DC2" always enters "PE1A" and is load-balanced across "PE2A" and "PE2B", the controller reserves 6.4 Gbps of bandwidth on the path from "PE1A" to "PE2A" and 6.4 Gbps of bandwidth on the path from "PE1A" to "PE2B".
 It might be tricky for the NSC to be aware of all conditions that change the way traffic lands on the various PEs, and therefore know that it needs to change bandwidth reservations of paths accordingly.
-   For example, there might be an internal failure within DC1 that causes traffic from DC1 to land on PE1B, rather than PE1A.
-The NSC may not be aware of the failure and therefore may not know that it now needs to apply bandwidth reservations to paths from PE1B to PE2A/PE2B.
+   For example, there might be an internal failure within "DC1" that causes traffic from "DC1" to land on "PE1B", rather than "PE1A".
+The NSC may not be aware of the failure and therefore may not know that it now needs to apply bandwidth reservations to paths from "PE1B" to "PE2A" / "PE2B".

 ### Scheme 3: TE Paths without Bandwidth Reservation